AL1337/meinturnierplan/readme.txt

 4. Use the preview section to see changes in real-time
 5. Publish and display using blocks, shortcodes, or widgets

-== Screenshots ==

-1. Add a new Tournament Table.
-1. Add a New Tournament Match List.

 == Frequently Asked Questions ==

 = How do I display a tournament table? =